 Authority data is supplied free of charge, so too is bibliographic data on online publications (Series O der Deutschen Nationalbibliografie) Also free of charge is the use of all data in RDFxml format and bibliographic data in DNB Casual (Selection of Dublin Core elements), see also the business model for use of data services of the German National Library.
 A fee is payable for all other formats when using bibliographic data from series A, B, C, H, M and T.

-The following annual fees are charged (EUR) (valid from 1 July 2012):
+The following annual fees are charged (EUR) each bibliographic year (valid until 30 June 2015):

 DNB Casual and RDFxml

 |Series A||Publishing trade publications||1,581.00||free of charge|